 - Do it now.
 “Hmm, when should I start working on this project… I think I should first take another drawing course and then go on a vacation to get some inspiration.
 Then I’ll come back home and see how I feel…” DO IT NOW.
 The thing about the Muse is that she doesn’t stick around for very long, and when she’s gone, you’re screwed.
 Whatever lies you tell yourself about tomorrow being a better day, notice them, ignore them, and then go do the damn work whether you’re “ready” or not.

 101. Own Your Life.

-- Ultimately, this guide was not about the choice of “going to art school” vs “doing these 101 things” as if you need to pick between the two.
+- Ultimately, this guide was not about the choice of “going to art school” vs “doing these 101 things instead” as if you need to pick between the two.
 Nothing in life is that simple.
-More than anything, what I wanted to lay out here is a message, and that message is this… in this world, you alone are responsible for taking ownership of your life, your time, your skills, your work product, and your outcomes.
+More than anything, what I wanted to lay out here is a message that you alone are responsible for taking ownership of your life, your time, your skills, your work product, and your outcomes.
 Not just for students or creative professionals, but all of us who want to create anything significant with our lives.
-We cannot rely on a prestigious degree or a safe corporate environment – and definitely not luck or natural talent.
+As we enter this new decade, a prestigious degree or a safe corporate environment matter less than ever before.
 In 2020, your greatest shot of success and satisfaction is all about your willingness to take charge of your visions and own your life.
-As I tried to show in this guide, that formula is equal parts hustle and dedication.
-Everything else you can learn along the way.
-So, get started.
+As I hoped to show in this guide, that formula is equal parts hustle and dedication.
+Everything else you can pick up along the way.